jorgelon/kubernetesinmyhead.net/docs/database/cloudnative-pg/rolling-update.md

 The update is automatic based in the spec.primaryUpdateMethod field (see below)

 - supervised
-This is the manual update to the primary.
+This is the manual update to the primary and suspends the update of the primary.
+In order to continue we can manually do the switchover or the restart of the primary.

 ## primaryUpdateMethod